frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 St. Peter says to Our Lord, "Master, it is well that we are here; let us make three booths" (Matt.
 17:4).

-St. Peter suggests this when he gets this momentary glimpse of the splendor of Christ\'s divinity at the summit of Mount Tabor.
+St. Peter suggests this when he gets this momentary glimpse of the splendor of Christ's divinity at the summit of Mount Tabor.
 It was such a great suggestion.

 But Peter had still not grasped that Our Lord had to suffer for us before entering into His glory, and that "the disciple is not above his teacher" (Luke 6:40; Matt.
 10:24).

 Later on, he would come to understand it, experiencing it in his flesh, and he transmitted it to us in one of his letters.
 He says, "Christ suffered for you, leaving you an example, that you should follow in his footsteps" (1 Pet.
 2:21).

-When we try to take our Christian vocation seriously on this earth---we didn\'t come to Tabor---if we\'re faithful to God on this earth, He will grant us the glorious happiness of heaven.
+When we try to take our Christian vocation seriously on this earth---we didn't come to Tabor---if we're faithful to God on this earth, He will grant us the glorious happiness of heaven.
 But not before.

 Nor have we tried to carry out our Christian vocation for the sake of a poor earthly happiness, precariously balanced upon human success or prosperity.